mindspore-ai/docs/tutorials/lite/source_en/use/npu_info.md

     - [Configure the NPU backend](https://www.mindspore.cn/tutorial/lite/en/master/use/runtime_cpp.html#configuring-the-npu-backend).
      For more information about using Runtime to perform inference, see [Using Runtime to Perform Inference (C++)](https://www.mindspore.cn/tutorial/lite/en/master/use/runtime_cpp.html).

-    - Compile and execute the binary (If you use dynamic linking, you need to link libmindspore-lite.so, libhiai.so, libhiai_ir.so, and libhiai_ir_build.so).
+    - Compile and execute the binary.
+If you use dynamic linking, please set environment variables to dynamically link libhiai.so, libhiai_ir.so, and libhiai_ir_build.so.
+    For example,

+        ```bash
+        export LD_LIBRARY_PATH=mindspore-lite-{version}-inference-android-{arch}/inference/third_party/hiai_ddk/lib/:$LD_LIBRARY_PATH
+        ```

+      For more information about compilation, please refer to [Compilation Output](https://www.mindspore.cn/tutorial/lite/en/master/use/build.html#description-of-runtime-and-other-tools-directory-structure) with compilation option `-I arm64` or `-I arm32`.

 - Using Benchmark testing NPU inference

     Users can also test NPU inference using MindSpore Lite's Benchmark tool.
 For the Benchmark tool location, see [Compilation Output](https://www.mindspore.cn/tutorial/lite/en/master/use/build.html#description-of-runtime-and-other-tools-directory-structure).
-Pass the build package to the `/data/local/tmp/` directory of an Android phone equipped with NPU chips and test NPU inference using the Benchmark tool on the phone, as shown in the example below:
+Pass the build package to the `/data/local/tmp/` directory of an Android phone equipped with NPU chips (For supported NPU chips, see [Chipset Platforms and Supported HUAWEI HiAI Versions](https://developer.huawei.com/consumer/en/doc/development/hiai-Guides/mapping-relationship-0000001052830507#ZH-CN_TOPIC_0000001052830507__section94427279718).)and test NPU inference using the Benchmark tool on the phone, as shown in the example below:

     - Test performance